ethanreddick/ekg-interpretation/README.md

 Each row in the patient csv files corresponds to an EKG reading.
 The first row is the most recent reading and the third row represents that patient's previous reading.

-TODO:
-    - Handle edge case in which patient is visiting for the first time, and display "Patient's first EKG reading on record" in the "stability change" section.